axelcarapinha/Ansible-automations/README.md

 # Ansible-server-automation
-Ansible automations for a fresh configuration on a CentOS server.
+Ansible automations for a quick configuration and maintenance of a CentOS server.

 <!-- TABLE OF CONTENTS -->
 <details>